Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 - Energy efficiency at home, focus on boiler, fridge and lighting

-- Dynamic tariffs with flexible consumption structure (EV, heat pump)
+- Dynamic tariffs with a flexible consumption structure (EV, heat pump)

 - Own solar installation for long-term self-consumption